spine-tools/Spine-Toolbox/README.md

 ### Installing requirements

-After cloning or downloading the repository, open terminal (e.g. command prompt on Windows).
+After cloning or downloading the repository, open terminal (e.g. elevated command prompt on Windows (run as administrator)).
 Change directory to Spine Toolbox root directory (the one that contains requirements.txt)

 Run